exonum/exonum-doc/src/home/design-overview.md

 ### Proofs

-`MerkleTable` and `MerklePatriciaTable` allow creating a proof that specific values are saved under particular keys.
+`MerkleTable` and `MerklePatriciaTable` allow efficiently creating a proof that specific values are saved under particular keys.
-To prove that, it is sufficient to return a list of hashes from the tree root to the particular cell (a Merkle path).
-Merkle Patricia Tables also allow to generate proofs that there is no data in the database with a specific key `K`.
+To prove that, it is sufficient to return a list of hashes from the tree root to a particular cell (a Merkle path).
+Merkle Patricia tables also allow to generate proofs that there is no data in the database with a specific key.

 When a full node communicates with a thin client, proofs are returned together with the requested data.
 This allows to prove data authenticity efficiently.